wer2ct/wer2ct.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Incoming Physics PhD Student @ MIT
+subtitle: Incoming Physics PhD Student at MIT

 profile:
   align: right